dev-warrior777/go-electrum-client/chain/README.md

-# Package node
+# Package chain

+- A chain manager manages electrumX chain nodes

-A node is an electrumX server.
+- A chain node is an electrumX server.